 Since the 1900s, The Federation has actively worked on state legislation that benefits and protects animals.
 The Legislative Committee is made up of Federation members and supporters who along with our paid lobbyist track and address legislation affecting animals in our state.
 We network with local agencies and national groups including the Humane Society of the United States and the ASPCA to leverage the influence that our vast membership can have on policy makers.

-The Legislative Committee works collaboratively with stakeholders from all over the State and contracts with a lobbyist to identify legislation that impacts animals and makes recommendations to support or oppose bills brought up during the state legislative session and offers written and in person testimony at Senate and House committee hearings.
-Our work is most intensive during the state legislative session (usually the months of January through April) and can involve testifying on bills.
-We do planning and educational efforts during the off-session months, and keep abreast of federal bills that can impact our work and the animals.
+The Legislative Committee works collaboratively with stakeholders from all over the State and contracts with a lobbyist to identify legislation that impacts animals in our State.
+The Federation makes recommendations to support or oppose bills brought up during the state legislative session and offers written and in person testimony at Senate and House committee hearings.
+Our work is most intensive during the state legislative session (usually the months of January through April).
+We offer education and training workshops efforts during the off-session months, and keep our members apprised of animal related legislation in other states and on the federal level.

-If you are interested in becoming a member of the Legislative Committee, want to discuss a specific piece of state or local legislation, or simply become involved in our activities during the upcoming state legislative session, please check out our volunteer opportunities page or contact us.
+If you are interested in becoming a member of the Legislative Committee, want to discuss a specific piece of state or local legislation, or want to learn more about activities during the upcoming state legislative session, please check out our volunteer opportunities page or contact us.